St. Nicholas in-a-Day Church: Description

 The nave-shaped church is some 26 meters long by 8.5 meters wide, with the facade reaching 9.3 meters high.
 It features a portico and a bell tower above the narthex.
 There are no side apses; the altar apse is slightly detached, polygonal on the exterior and semicircular on the interior.
 The portico has three frontal arches and two pairs of side ones; these rest on massive brick columns without capitals.
-Since 1915, the area has been closed by glass and wall.
+Since 1915, the area has been closed by glass and walls.
 The narthex was originally separated from the nave by three columns, eliminated after 1825.
 The wooden bell tower, rising 19.2 meters, sits on a square base; the original was damaged during the fire, and its current form dates to 1915–1916.
 The rectangular nave has a spherical ceiling.

 The partly deteriorated icon of the patron saint is placed above the entrance and dates to 1702.
 The facades are divided into two nearly equal sections by a brick string course.
 The latter, composed of two rows of brick, resembles saw teeth.
-Both upper and lower facade are decorated with arches.
+Both upper and lower facades are decorated with arches.
 Between 1911 and 1947, the church was used by the Albanian Orthodox community; at one point, Fan Noli served as parish priest.